manenko/boot-download/README.rst

 from the same url.
 That's why this function returns a seq instead of a single object (or :code:`nil`).
 The sequence will be empty, if there is no files downloaded from the given url.

+You can use this function to get :code:`TmpFile` of the downloaded file, when you don't know its path, i.e. you didn't provide :code:`output-file` option.

 ~~~~~~~~~~~~~~~~
 get-download-url